Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-generalized-vhd-new-or-existing-vnet/README.md

+---
-# Create a virtual machine from a generalized vhd in a new or existing virtual network
+description: This template creates a VM from a generalized VHD and let you connect it to a new or existing VNET that can reside in another Resource Group than the virtual machine
+page_type: sample
+products:
+- azure
+- azure-resource-manager
+urlFragment: vm-generalized-vhd-new-or-existing-vnet
+languages:
+- json
+---
+# Create a VM in a new or existing vnet from a generalized VHD

 ![Azure Public Test Date](https://azurequickstartsservice.blob.core.windows.net/badges/quickstarts/microsoft.compute/vm-generalized-vhd-new-or-existing-vnet/PublicLastTestDate.svg)
 ![Azure Public Test Result](https://azurequickstartsservice.blob.core.windows.net/badges/quickstarts/microsoft.compute/vm-generalized-vhd-new-or-existing-vnet/PublicDeployment.svg)